 Choosing the right wine for your wine party does not have to be an intimidating affair!
 Wine is very diverse, exploratory, experimental and (let’s not leave out) fun.
 The amount of wine needed for your wine party will depend on the number of persons invited.
 The typical size of a tasting pour is generally 1- 2 ounces per person.
 Two bottles of each variety should be enough for a wine party of six to eight women.
 The idea is to make sure each person has enough wine to taste, (see, swirl, smell, sip, and savor) as well as a few drops leftover to enjoy after the tasting.
 Based on the survey from your invites, be sure to select from the four basic wine groups… White Wine, Rosé, Red Wine, and a Dessert Wine.

-- White Wine – Chardonnay is a good basic choice.
+- White Wine – Chardonnay is a good stater choice.
 If you are in the mood for adventure, try Viognier (“Vee-own-yay”).
 This is a delicious grape varietal native to France.
 In Virginia, Viognier was granted the privilege of the state’s signature grape.

 The key word to stemware is “crystal”.
 There is a great difference in the wine tasting experience when sipping from crystal stemware verses glass stemware.
-Crystal wine glasses are created for swirling and twirling.
+For instance, crystal wine glasses are created for swirling and twirling.
 The ridged edges give the perfect scene for aeration within the bowl of the stemware.
 Just imagine oxidizing wine, swaying in your glass, preparing an air flow of aromas bursting out of the wine goblet, awaiting an inhale of personally recognized characteristics.
 Stemware can change the game of wine tasting.

-Keep it simple by selecting a few different cheeses, fruits, and crackers.
-As well as chocolates or ice cream for dessert.
-If you are in the mood for adventure, discover the offers and varieties of charcuterie and pâté.
+Keep it simple by selecting a few different cheeses, fruits, and crackers, as well as chocolates or ice cream for dessert.
+If you want to step it up a notch, try including varieties of charcuterie and pâté.